-Donnelly River Mill and town are situated in a picturesque location adjacent to the Donnelly River and exhibit the care and attention taken in the original planning to achieve an aesthetically pleasing result in harmony with the bush location.
+Donnelly River Mill and town are situated on the southern side of the picturesque Donnelly River and the village reflects the care taken during planning to blend aesthetically with its bush location.

 The site was first used as a timber mill by the Wheatley family who started The Donnelly Karri and Jarrah Company after purchasing a small fruit-case cutting mill in 1909 for £1,000.

 The Wheatleys enlarged the mill to cut karri as well as jarrah.
 Timber was carted in a large wagon drawn by ten bullocks to Yornup siding, 8 miles away.
 The Wheatleys supplied tens of thousands of telegraph poles to the government, as well as supplying quantities of jarrah for the mines before they sold the mill in 1912.

 The next chapter in the history of Donnelly River Village was driven by Bunnings, a house-hold name in Western Australia which started its life as Bunning Brothers.
 The company was formed by brothers Robert and Arthur Bunning in 1886 and developed into one of Australia’s largest timber companies.
 Charles Bunning, son of Robert Bunning, was a key figure in the timber industry for over 50 years and was instrumental in the Donnelly River Mill being developed.